tieto-lt/angular-spring-rest-demo/README.md

     - Webpack to package libraries + custom code into single JS/CSS file.
     - AngularJS
     - Angular UI Router (not the default one)
-    - Angular Messages for front end validation
+    - Angular Messages for front-end validation
     - Bootstrap CSS components
     - SASS for custom styles